 Hungjui Yu 尤虹叡

-I am a Atmospheric Scientist based in Fort Collins, Colorado, U.S.
+Atmospheric Research Scientist based in Fort Collins, Colorado, U.S.

 Research

-- Cloud & Storm Structure – Unraveling the 3D features of clouds and storms.
+- Cloud & Storm Structure – Unraveling the 3D structure and internal organization of clouds and storms.

-- Mesoscale Convective Processes – Understanding the environmental controls on clouds and storms.
+- Mesoscale Convective Processes – Understanding how environmental conditions regulate convective initiation, growth, and decay.

-- Weather–Climate Interface – Connecting short-term extremes with long-term climate trends.
+- Weather–Climate Interface – Linking short-lived extremes with longer-term variability and climate trends.

 Tools

-- Data Integration and Analysis – Combining remote-sensing observations and numerical models.
+- Data Integration & Analysis – Combining satellite, radar, and in situ observations with cloud-permitting models.

-- Machine Learning – Extracting patterns and mechanisms within clouds and the environments.
+- Machine Learning – Extracting patterns and mechanisms within clouds and their environments to improve scientific understanding.

-- Software Development – Creating scalable, open-source packages for research and applications.
+- Software Development – Creating scalable, open-source tools and workflows for research and operational applications.

 “The first step in solving any problem is recognizing there is one.”